STIXProject/openioc-to-stix/README.rst

 Overview
 --------

-The OpenIOC to STIX script generates STIX Indicators from an OpenIOC v1.0 XML file.
+The **openioc-to-stix** script generates STIX Indicators from an OpenIOC v1.0 XML file.

 * Compatible with OpenIOC v1.0
-* Generates STIX v1.2 and CybOX v2.1.1 content.
+* Generates STIX v1.2 and CybOX v2.1 content.

 Please refer to the following websites for more information about the STIX, CybOX, and OpenIOC efforts.